msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

+**3.0.1**
+   - Fixed an issue where EFCore5 code was generating cascade delete commands in the wrong place (see https://github.com/msawczyn/EFDesigner/issues/243)

 **3.0**
    - **[NEW]** Now supports EFCore5.X
       - **[NEW]** Added System.Net.IPAddress and System.Net.NetworkInformation.PhysicalAddress to the list of available property types